Soccer-"Get into 'em theory" no longer works -Scotland's Strachan

-GLASGOW, June 9 Scotland manager Gordon Strachan says the days when getting physical against old rivals England was a worthwhile strategy are over and his side must "think" their way to victory.
+GLASGOW, June 9 (Reuters) - Scotland manager Gordon Strachan says the days when getting physical against old rivals England was a worthwhile strategy are over and his side must "think" their way to victory.

 Clashes between the two home nations have often been blood and thunder affairs with crunching tackles as opposing passions came to the fore.